-The School prohibits Sexual Assault, Domestic Violence, Dating Violence, and Stalking (defined below in Section II, "Definitions").
-The School also prohibits retaliation against anyone reporting, participating in, or thought to have reported or participated in, an allegation, investigation, or proceeding regarding Sexual Assault, Domestic Violence, Dating Violence, or Stalking regardless of whether such report is substantiated.
+The Art Institute of Chicago ("AIC"), including both the Museum and the School ("SAIC"), prohibits Sexual Assault, Domestic Violence, Dating Violence, and Stalking (defined below in Section II, "Definitions").
+AIC also prohibits retaliation against anyone reporting, participating in, or thought to have reported or participated in, an allegation, investigation, or proceeding regarding Sexual Assault, Domestic Violence, Dating Violence, or Stalking regardless of whether such report is substantiated.